-- Press the Win key + X hotkey to open the Win + X menu.
+- Press the Win key + X hotkey.

-- Select Command Prompt (Admin) to open the Prompt’s window.
+- Select Command Prompt to open the Prompt’s window.

-- Input ‘diskpart’ in the Command Prompt, and press the Return key.
-That will open the Diskpart window shown in the snapshot directly below.
+- Input diskpart in the Command Prompt, and press the Return key.

-- First, enter ‘list disk’ and press Return to open a list of drives as below.
+- First, write list disk and press Return to open a list of drives as below.

-- Enter the ‘clean’ command, and don’t forget to press the Return key.
+- Enter the clean command, and press the Return key.

 - Next, enter the create partition primary command in Diskpart.